civictechdc/rent-stabilization/analysis.md

 The CAMA dataset does not indicate --- and we had no readily available way to determine --- if a housing unit is owner-occupied or rented.

 However, we made the assumption that each "natural person" owner (see below) lives in exactly one housing unit that they own.
 For example, our analysis omits single-family houses whose owner is not listed as owning any other housing units.
 If an owner owns two or more units, one unit is discounted.
+This is represented in the data model by de-weighting all natural person-owned units by a factor of `1/owner_aggregate_units`, rather than omitting units at random.

 ### Building Permit Year

 We did not readily have access to the year each property's building permit was issued.

-Instead we used the "actual year built" field in CAMA, and added 2 years, on the assumption of a typical two year delay between the issuance of a building permit and the construction of a building.
+Instead we used the "actual year built" field in CAMA, and added 2 years, on the assumption of a typical two year delay between the issuance of a building permit and the construction of a building (as the [2011 Urban Institute report on rent control](http://www.urban.org/sites/default/files/publication/27346/412347-A-Rent-Control-Report-for-the-District-of-Columbia.PDF) did).

 The "AYB" field in CAMA is a little messy.
 When the field did not contain a legitimate year, we treated the year as 1900.
 This did not affect many buildings.